 Computational Chemistry

 Müller-Brown Potential Energy Surface showing the three minima and two saddle points

-A two-dimensional analytical potential energy surface introduced in 1979 that has become the gold standard for testing optimization algorithms, featuring three minima and challenging transition pathways that mirror real chemical reaction landscapes.
+A two-dimensional analytical potential energy surface introduced in 1979 for testing optimization algorithms.
+It features three minima and curved transition pathways that evaluate an algorithm’s ability to navigate non-trivial topologies.

+Computational Chemistry